IceTheCoder/Passwordsy/README.md

 - Git from git-scm.com.
 - Python from python.org (make sure to tick 'Add python to PATH').
-- The following modules: PIL, Clipboard, Pynput.
-Install them through the following commands in the Git Bash terminal:
+- The following modules: PIL, customtkinter, clipboard, pynput Install them through the following commands in the Git Bash terminal:

-python -m pip install pillow
+pip install pillow

+pip install customtkinter

-python -m pip install clipboard
+pip install clipboard

-python -m pip install pynput
+pip install pynput

 ### Installation
 - Find the absolute path to Python on your machine (it could be C:\Users\Cristi\AppData\Local\Programs\Python\Python311 on Windows, for example).